 The Library Director, Assistant Director, or next Person In Charge may suspend a violator’s library privileges, including the right to enter the library, for a period of time greater than (7) days for repeat offenders or egregious behavior.

-The offending patron must provide his/her name and address to the Library Director or other Person in Charge, including the Monitor.
+The offending patron must provide his/her name and address to the Library Director or other Person in Charge.
 Written notice will be sent to the patron or, in the case of a minor, to the patron’s parents, with a date upon which the suspension will go into effect and a date upon which the suspension will end.
 In the case of a minor, a parent or guardian must meet with the Library Director or Assistant Director prior to the child being permitted to return to the library.
 The Library Director or Assistant Director may request the presence of a police officer during this meeting if he or she deems it necessary for safety and welfare.
 This re-admission to the library meeting shall take place at the library but may also be held in Town Hall or at the Police Station in the presence of a police officer when appropriate.

 In the event of a suspension greater than seven (7) days, the patron may appeal the decision to the Library Board of Trustees or a Committee of the Library Board of Trustees designated by the Library Board.